 I have been thinking about Timothy Treadwell, as seen in Werner Herzog’s Grizzly Man documentary.
-Treadwell spent large portions of his last thirteen years camping with grizzlies during the summer and autumn, far from where other people lived.
-For the final five years, he had a videocamera which he used to document the bears as well as his life.
-He had co-founded a non-profit to support efforts on behalf of the bears and the video was available to donors.
+Treadwell spent large portions of his final thirteen years camping with grizzlies during the summer and autumn, far from where other people lived.
+For the final five years, he had a video-camera which he used to document the bears as well as his life.
+He had co-founded a non-profit to support efforts on behalf of the bears and he made some of his video available to donors.
 For some of his trips, Treadwell was accompanied by a girlfriend.
 Ultimately, Treadwell and his companion were killed by a bear.

-John Hiscock writing in the Independent at the time of the film’s release captures what feels to me like a reasonable response to Treadwell.
-Paired with Herzog’s narration in the movie, Treadwell comes off as a bipolar huckster who found his calling.
+John Hiscock writing in the Independent at the time of the film’s release captures what feels like a reasonable response to Treadwell.
+Paired with Herzog’s narration in the movie, Treadwell follows the trajectory of a bipolar huckster in his youth who found his calling in the wild.
 His demise and disregard for the safety of his girlfriend are an entirely different matter.
-While those fates inspire dismay, anger; they also defy explanation.
+While those fates inspire dismay and anger; they also defy explanation.

-Yet… Treadwell represents something ephemeral at times.
-He does manage to capture his own enthusiasm.
+And still… Treadwell represents something ephemeral at times.
+Turning his camera on himself, Treadwell does capture his own enthusiasms.
 Herzog attributes this to the joy Treadwell found in his freedom away from the strictures of society and the pleasure of the company of nature.
-More than the bears, the interaction of the foxes brings that home.
+More than the bears, his interactions with the foxes brings that home.
 Additionally, Treadwell’s experience feels like an experiment in what happens if you deprive a modern man of all technological means of entertainment except for a movie camera.

-Everything Treadwell left behind suggests that he was most interested in himself in that way that most artists are.
-I don’t think it always manifests in narcissism, but given half a minutes, people think about themselves.
-Sometimes that is expressed in preening before a mirror or the literary equivalent of writing an autobiography.
+Everything Treadwell left behind suggests that he was most interested in himself in that way that artists are.
+I don’t think it always manifests in narcissism, but given half a minute, born performers turn the camera on themselves.
+Sometimes that is expressed in preening before a mirror.
+The literary equivalent is writing an autobiography (or perhaps an autobiographical essay… or even a series of them… on a website…).
 Alternatively, give a man a movie camera and he will make a movie, perhaps make himself a star.